mahmoudesmail/Create-A-Tableau-Story/README.md

 Project Overview
 Project 8 of udacity's data analyst nanodegree

-For this project, you will create a data visualization using Tableau that tells a story or highlights trends or patterns in a data set.
-Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.
+For this project, I created a data visualization using Tableau that tells a story or highlights trends or patterns in a data set. the work is a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

 What do I need to install?
-Before working on the project, you will need to have either Tableau Public or Tableau Desktop installed.
+Before working on the project, I had Tableau Desktop installed.
 You will need a software license to use Tableau Desktop.
-If you don't have one, you can download Tableau Public HERE.

 This project will touch on the overarching attitudes and beliefs important to effective data visualization, such as: